noremacsim/Drifty-Framework/README.md

 Drifty is a PHP lightweight framework.
 Originaly built for personal usage, parts have now came to gether along with a couple of libary's to manage future developemnt cycle.

+# Development Notice

+- This is in very early stages
+- Template Engine and Router will be replaced with my own custom ones.
+Dont build anything around them that can't be upgraded.

 ## Documentation

 - Routing